Chia-Mine/clvm_tools-js/README.md

 };
 // 2.
 Stringify the object
 var fileObjStr = JSON.stringify(fileObj);
 // 3.
-Finally save it to the locaoStorage localStorage.setItem("/path/to/clvm/file", fileObjStr);
+Finally save it to the localStorage localStorage.setItem("/path/to/clvm/file", fileObjStr);
 // Then clvm_tools recognizes it as a file. clvm_tools.go("brun", "/path/to/clvm/file", "2");